alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 **What kind of enclosure is needed to hold the gas inside for 11 weeks?**
-This was solved more than a century ago with clever construction, and modern materials have wonderful properties.
+This was solved more than a century ago with clever construction, and modern materials make it even easier.
-There are clever materials with low hydrogen permeability such as PVA or EVOH, and can be layered with other polymers that prevent ultraviolet damage and weather corrosion.
+Construction can be made strong and resilient while keeping it light.
-Furthermore, construction can be made strong and resilient while keeping it light.
+There are readily-available polymers with low hydrogen permeability such as PVA or EVOH, and they can be supplemented with other layers that prevent ultraviolet damage and weather corrosion.

 **How big does the airship need to be?**
 Ship size is a critical parameter.